 Skip to main content

-I've been down this rabbit hole since 2005, and trust me – the path isn't linear.
-You'll circle back, get distracted by shiny new tools, and occasionally question your life choices at 3 AM when Docker won't start (I've done this at least 47 times).
+I've been down this rabbit hole since 2005.
+The path isn't linear — you'll circle back, get distracted by shiny new tools, and occasionally wonder why Docker won't start.
 That's normal.
-Here's what I wish someone had told me when I started.
+Here's the progression I wish someone had laid out for me.

 Docker, basic monitoring, and one programming language.
 Don't try to learn everything at once.